Abi-Liu/EloquentJavascript/6-Secret Life Of Objects/notes.md

 Inheritance allows us to build slightly different data types from existing data types with relatively little work.
 It is a fundamental part of the object-oriented tradition, alongside encapsulation and polymorphism.

 However, encapsulation and polymorphism can be used to separate pieces of code from each other, inheritance ties classes together, creating more tangledness.
-It shouldn't be the first toll you reach for in OOP
+It shouldn't be the first tool you reach for in OOP

 ## Instance Of Operator